-- Evidence-based systematic investing enables you to outperform the market on an after-tax basis with the same level of risk as investing in the ASX 200 or ASX 300. - By adopting a simple, repeatable investment strategy based on research and focused on after-tax returns, you can achieve superior performance. - This approach is better than buying an index fund or relying on intuition, speculation, or emotions, which often lead to poor results.
+- Evidence-based systematic investing enables you to outperform the market on an after-tax basis with the same level of risk as investing in the ASX 200 or ASX 300. - By adopting a simple, repeatable investment strategy based on research and focused on after-tax returns, you may achieve superior performance. - This approach removes, speculation and emotions, which often lead to poor results.